 She has previously programmed cinema and managed audience development projects at the Courtyard, Herefordshire’s flagship Arts Council NPO, supported production on multiple BBC Learning projects, and produced and sold out a 5k capacity music and arts festival, Nozstock The Hidden Valley.

-Kate Cannon, Film Hub Northern Ireland
+Andrew Moore, Film Hub Northern Ireland

 Neil Hepburn, Film Hub Scotland